Conspire:

 Description:

-According to Miriam Webster, conspire is to: a) join in a secret agreement to do an unlawful act b) to scheme or c) to act in harmony toward a common end.
+Conspire (verb): a) join in a secret agreement to do an unlawful act b) to scheme or c) to act in harmony toward a common end.
 The roots of this word come from Latin conspirare: con meaning “with” and spirare meaning to “breathe”.
 Breathe.
 Together.

 Please fill out the application below by June 18th — we will inform you of your application status by early-July.